How Natural Language Processing Can Help Product Discovery

 While computers communicate with one another in code and long lines of ones and zeros, they’ve come to better understand human language with natural language processing (NLP) and machine learning (ML).
 With these natural language processing and machine learning methods, technology can more easily grasp human intent, even with colloquialisms, slang, or a lack of greater context.

-With NLP, technology can conduct many tasks for us, from comprehending search terms to structuring unruly data into digestible bits — all without human intervention.
-Modern-day technology can automate these processes with natural language understanding, taking the task of contextualizing language solely off of human beings.
+With natural language understanding, technology can conduct many tasks for us, from comprehending search terms to structuring unruly data into digestible bits — all without human intervention.
+Modern-day technology can automate these processes, taking the task of contextualizing language solely off of human beings.
 Before diving further into those examples, let’s first examine what natural language processing is and why it’s vital to your commerce business.

 What Is Natural Language Processing?